Culture of Philadelphia

 The culture of Philadelphia goes back to 1682 when Philadelphia was established by William Penn, founder of the colonial-era Province of Pennsylvania.
 Philadelphia emerged quickly as the largest and most influential city in the Thirteen Colonies.

-By the 1750s, Philadelphia was the second-largest city in the British Empire after London, and a center of early American culture, political leadership, intellectual thought, and industry and manufacturing.
-It served as the capital of both colonial-era British America and then, until 1800, as the first capital of the United States.
+By the 1750s, Philadelphia was the second-largest city in the British Empire after London, and a center of early American culture, political leadership, intellectual thought, industry and manufacturing.
+Philadelphia served as the capital of both colonial-era British America and then, until 1800, as the first capital of the United States.